-Author of its design and ecological quality concept is the Dutch architectural office cepezed who were asked to create a building worthy of housing the city's environment agency to set an example in the field of energy-efficient and sustainable construction.
+The author of its design and ecological quality concept is the Dutch architectural office cepezed who were asked to create a building worthy of housing the city's environmental agency to set an example in the field of energy-efficient and sustainable construction.
 Bruxelles Environnement is now the largest passive construction in Belgium and was certified with BREEAM Excellence.

-The building's structure combines steel and concrete: a metal frame (steel columns and beams) and prefabricated concrete floor slabs and on-site poured concrete walls.
-Whereas the steel provides the load bearing capacity, the concrete stabilizes the structure.
+The building's structure combines steel and concrete: a metal frame (steel columns and beams), prefabricated concrete floor slabs, and on-site poured concrete walls.
+Whereas the steel provides the load bearing capacity, the concrete stabilises the structure.
 The steel skeleton is mainly left visible and with its white colour it contributes to the transparent and lightweight structure.

-The choice of steel for the main structural elements was a logic result of the sustainability requirements.
-Steel specially lends itself to prefabricated construction which offers a number of advantages: numerous components were manufactured in the workshop and could then be assembled quickly and accurately on site.
-In case of dismantling of the building, the steel can be reused completely.
+The choice of steel for the main structural elements was a logical result of the sustainability requirements.
+Steel lends itself to prefabricated construction which offers a number of advantages: numerous components were manufactured in the workshop and could then be assembled quickly and accurately on site.
+In case of the dismantling of the building, the steel can be reused completely.

-In total, around 900 tons of S355 grade steel were used for the building's structure, in form of structural tubes as columns and rolled sections as floor beams, both in various types, lengths and thicknesses.
+In total, around 900 tons of S355 grade steel were used for the building's structure in the form of structural tubes as columns and rolled sections as floor beams - both in various types, lengths, and thicknesses.

-ArcelorMittal supplied their innovative SFB beams (slim floor beams), a HE section with a plate welded to its bottom flange to support the floor slab.
+ArcelorMittal supplied their innovative SFB beams (slim floor beams) - an HE section with a plate welded to its bottom flange to support the floor slab.
 This way, the slab thickness can be reduced and floor height can be gained.

-In case of the Bruxelles Environnement Building, the SFB beams are made of HEB 260, 240 and HEM 280 sections, with a 15 or 25 mm plate welded to their bottom flanges.
-Also the tubular columns were equipped with a welded plate to extend its round shape and ensure perfect support for the floor beams for correct transmission of the loads.
+For the Bruxelles Environnement building, the SFB beams are made of HEB 260, 240, and HEM 280 sections with a 15 or 25 mm plate welded to their bottom flanges.
+The tubular columns were equipped with a welded plate to extend its round shape and ensure perfect support for the floor beams for correct transmission of the loads.
 After fabrication, the plate and the column were milled to ensure they are perfectly parallel and in direct contact with the beams.

 The steel structure is protected with intumescent paint free of volatile organic compounds to meet the BREEAM requirements.

-The integration of the roof with the façades provides the Bruxelles Environnement Building its unique appearance.
-The relatively small front façade prevents heat loss, the domed roof merges practically invisibly with the façades.
-Although they contain a lot of glass, the façades contribute significantly to the insulation and airtightness of the whole building and alternate strips of triple glazing with strips of black, highly insulating mineral wool sandwich panels mounted on extruded aluminium profiles.
-On the front and rear façade, steel sheets alternate with photovoltaic panels and a large glazed strip above the atrium.
+The integration of the roof with the facades provides the Bruxelles Environnement building its unique appearance.
+The relatively small front facade prevents heat loss, and the domed roof merges practically invisibly with the facades.
+Although they contain a lot of glass, the facades contribute significantly to the insulation and airtightness of the whole building, and alternate strips of triple glazing with strips of black highly insulating mineral wool sandwich panels are mounted on extruded aluminium profiles.
+On the front and rear facades, steel sheets alternate with photovoltaic panels and a large glazed strip above the atrium.

 cepezed architecten Delft, Philippe Samyn and Partners architects & engineers